-The whole thing is made of durable plastic and being ridged to make it collapsible means that it can also suffer quite a few hits and knocks.
+The whole thing is made of durable plastic and the collapsible ridging means that it can suffer quite a few hits and knocks.
 In other words, it will last you years.
 It’s a simple unit, very easy to install and off you go.

-The majority of use for the Lightsphere will be for on camera flash.
-Clearly it can be used for off camera on a light stand, but for the bulk of the test it was on camera to fit real-world situations.
-On camera the Lightsphere can be pointed directly at a subject or bounced.
-With the Lightsphere attached expect two stops of light reduction.
+The majority of use for the Lightsphere will be for an on-camera flash.
+It can be used for off-camera on a light stand, but for the bulk of the test, it was on the camera to fit real-world situations.
+On-camera, the Lightsphere can be pointed directly at a subject or bounced.
+With the Lightsphere attached, expect two stops of light reduction.

-Pointed directly at a subject there is definitely a more softer spread of light than what is expected from a Sto-Fen diffuser or bare bulb.
-Definitely more pleasing, but don’t expect anything like the results you will get from a soft box.
-Even really close up to a subject, light is evenly spread.
-It’s not going to replicate studio lighting or anything along those lines, but at least it provides an image that looks non flashed.
+Pointed directly at a subject there is definitely a softer spread of light than what is expected from a Sto-Fen diffuser or bare bulb.
+Definitely more pleasing, but don’t expect anything like the results you will get from a softbox.

 Point the Lightsphere upwards to act like bounce flash and as expected, light is far more spread out.
-Because the light emits everywhere, portraits can reduce raccoon eyes and shadows below the nose and cheeks.
 Dialing in more flash power can help reduce this, but if you’re at max already there’s not much leeway here.
 This obviously depends on the size and height of ceilings to get the ideal look.

-Taking the Lightsphere on a wedding shoot, photojournalistic or event photography seemed to be the main use areas.
+Taking the Lightsphere on a wedding shoot or event photography seemed to be the main use areas.
 Testing out the Lightsphere on a wedding shoot meant for general images throughout the day it was a quick solution to provide even light.
-Off camera was tried once or twice, but it still doesn’t hit the spot as an umbrella setup with either a white shoot through or bounced silver brolley.
+Off-camera was tried once or twice, but it still doesn’t hit the spot as an umbrella set up with either a white shoot through or bounced silver brolley.

 The quality of the light can be a little cool, so you will have to play with your white balance.
 Overall, in the right situations, the Lightsphere is a quick way to achieve even light, especially with no other options available.

-Does the Lightsphere compete against a soft box?
+Does the Gary Fong Lightsphere compete against a softbox?
 No, but I don’t think it’s meant to.
-The Lightsphere is designed to be a quick and simple solution when you don’t have the time or facilities for large light diffusers like soft boxes.
+The Lightsphere is designed to be a quick and simple solution when you don’t have the time or facilities for large light diffusers like softboxes.

 |Gary Fong Lightsphere||Magmod Magsphere|